eSentire/nmap-esentire/README.md

 This script simulates SSL/TLS handshakes using ciphersuites that have ephemeral Diffie-Hellman as the key exchange algorithm.

-Diffie-Hellman MODP group parameters are extracted and analyzed for use of common primes and vulnerability to LOGJAM precomputation attacks.
+Diffie-Hellman MODP group parameters are extracted and analyzed for vulnerability to Logjam (CVE 2015-4000) and other weaknesses.

 Opportunistic STARTTLS sessions are established on services that support them.